Find any scene in your video library.

 Mixpeek understands your video, image, audio, and documents, and returns the most accurate, timestamped results from the storage you already have.
 Every search teaches it: relevance keeps improving the more you and your agents use it.

-MVSAgent-native vector store on object storage.
+You already have embeddingsMixpeek Vector Store (MVS): an agent-native vector store that runs on your object storage.
 Dense, sparse, and BM25 search.
 From $25/mo.

 What the agent sees.